Niko Bellic: Grand Theft Auto IV

-After Niko kills Vlad as revenge for sleeping with Roman's long-time girlfriend Mallorie, he and Roman are kidnapped by Russian mobsters on orders of their boss Mikhail Faustin.
-Not bothered by Vlad's murder, Faustin releases them and later employs Niko as a hitman.
-Niko quickly discovers Faustin's true nature after being ordered to kill the son of powerful Russian crime lord Kenny Petrović.
-When Petrović threatens retaliation, Faustin's deputy Dimitri Rascalov convinces Niko to assassinate Faustin to make amends, but later betrays him by bringing him before Ray Bulgarin, revealed to be an old friend of Dimitri's, who demands what he is owed.
-With Little Jacob's help, Niko survives the ambush, but Dimitri and Bulgarin later retaliate by burning down Roman's apartment and cab depot.

-Forced to move to the Bohan district and lay low for a while, Niko begins making new criminal contacts, including several drug dealers and the Irish Mob, for whom he begins working in an effort to secure a better life and locate Florian, who Niko knows also lives in Liberty City.
-In the process, he befriends Irish gangster Patrick McReary, and discovers that his girlfriend Michelle is an undercover government agent actually named Karen, who entraps Niko into working for her agency, known only by its cover: the United Liberty Paper (ULP).
-Niko assassinates several known or suspected terrorists for the agency in exchange for clearing his criminal record and assistance in finding the man who betrayed his unit.
+After Niko kills Vlad upon learning he slept with Roman's long-time girlfriend Mallorie, he and Roman are kidnapped by Russian mobsters on orders of their boss, Mikhail Faustin.
+Not bothered by Vlad's murder, Faustin releases them and employs Niko as a hitman.
+Niko quickly discovers Faustin's unstable nature after being ordered to kill the son of powerful crime lord Kenny Petrović.
+When Petrović threatens retaliation, Faustin's deputy Dimitri Rascalov convinces Niko to assassinate Faustin to make amends, but later betrays him by bringing him before Ray Bulgarin.
+Niko survives but discovers that Dimitri's men burned down Roman's apartment and cab depot, forcing the cousins to seek refuge in Bohan.
+There, Niko begins making more criminal contacts, including local drug lords and the Irish Mob, who offer him work.
+In the process, he discovers that his girlfriend Michelle is an undercover government agent, and he is entrapped into working for her agency, known only by its cover name: United Liberty Paper.
+In exchange for assassinating several known or suspected terrorists, the agency clears Niko's criminal record and begins a search for the traitor he seeks.

-After assisting Ray Boccino, a caporegime in the Pegorino Crime Family with an important diamond deal, Niko finally locates Florian, now the flamboyant homosexual Bernie Crane, only to discover he is not the traitor.
-He then sets off to find Darko, now revealed as the one who betrayed their unit, while continuing to work for the Italian Mafia in Liberty City, including the Pegorino and Gambetti families.
-While helping Patrick trade Don Giovanni Ancelotti's kidnapped daughter for the diamonds, Niko crosses paths with Bulgarin again, whose interference in the exchange results in the diamonds' loss.

-During this time, Niko's conflict with Dimitri escalates as the former rescues Roman after he is kidnapped by Dimitri's men, thwarts his plot to blackmail Liberty City's deputy mayor, and disrupts his drug operations while working for the Mafia.
-Niko and Roman eventually secure the lifestyle they sought after the latter rebuilds his taxi company and buys a new apartment in Algonquin using insurance money from his formerly destroyed business.